The classical limit of quantum mechanics through coarse-grained measurements: The classical limit in the microscopic and macroscopic systems

 In this section, we will discuss what our findings on the conditions for a classical limit of quantum mechanics predict for the observed classical behavior of macroscopic systems under standard conditions, as well as microscopic systems under repeated measurements as in the example of particle trajectories in a cloud chamber.
+We have already considered the concrete example of a particle in a double-well potential.
+Here, we provide another example.
 A cloud chamber is a particle detection device that visualizes the paths of charged particles by condensing a supersaturated vapor, typically alcohol, around the regions where the particles are detected.
 There are several seminal works explaining the emergence of classical trajectories for particles in the cloud chamber, ranging from the historical paper by Mott~\cite{Mott1929} to more modern approaches based on decoherence~\cite{zurek1991,Giulini1996} and consistent histories~\cite{GellMann1993}.
 Here, we provide a related approach that specifically focuses on the precision and rate of coarse-grained measurements to explain the classicality of microscopic systems.

-We will make a comparative analysis of the Ehrenfest time~(\ref{ehrenfest}) for both macro- and microsystems.
-We begin the analysis of alpha particles in a cloud chamber with an estimated measurement precision of \(\Delta x = 10^{-10} \, \text{m}\).
+We will make a comparative analysis of the Ehrenfest time~(\ref{free}) for both macro- and microsystems.
+We begin the analysis of alpha particles in a cloud chamber with an estimated measurement precision of $\ell_x\,=\, 10^{-10}\text{m}$.
 This corresponds to the effective radius $r_{\text{eff}}$ for an alpha particle interacting with an alcohol molecule in a cloud chamber.
-Ionization in the chamber occurs when the Coulomb potential energy between the alpha particle and a molecule is comparable to the molecule's ionization energy \(E_{\text{ion}}\).
-The Coulomb potential is given by \( V(r) = \frac{q_\alpha q_{\text{mol}}}{4 \pi \epsilon_0 r} \) with the charge $q_{\alpha}$ of the alpha particle and $q_{\text{mol}}$ of the molecule.
-Setting \(V(r_{\text{eff}}) = E_{\text{ion}}\), the effective radius is: \( r_{\text{eff}} = \frac{q_\alpha q_{\text{mol}}}{4 \pi \epsilon_0 E_{\text{ion}}}. \) Substituting typical values (\(q_\alpha = 2e\), \(q_{\text{mol}} = e\), \(E_{\text{ion}} \sim 10 \, \text{eV} )\), one obtains that the necessary localization of the particle to produce ionization must be of order of \( r_{\text{eff}} \equiv \Delta x \sim 10^{-10} \, \text{m}. \)
+Ionization in the chamber occurs when the Coulomb potential energy between the alpha particle and a molecule is comparable to the molecule's ionization energy $E_{\text{ion}}$.
+The Coulomb potential is given by $ V(r) = \frac{q_\alpha q_{\text{mol}}}{4 \pi \epsilon_0 r} $ with the charge $q_{\alpha}$ of the alpha particle and $q_{\text{mol}}$ of the molecule.
+Setting $V(r_{\text{eff}}) = E_{\text{ion}}$, the effective radius is: $ r_{\text{eff}} = \frac{q_\alpha q_{\text{mol}}}{4 \pi \epsilon_0 E_{\text{ion}}}. $ Substituting typical values ($q_\alpha = 2e$, $q_{\text{mol}} = e$, $E_{\text{ion}} \sim 10 \, \text{eV} )$, one obtains that the necessary localization of the particle to produce ionization must be of order of $ r_{\text{eff}} \equiv \ell_x \sim 10^{-10} \, \text{m}. $